 The first is safeguarding the ocean by creating the equivalent of national parks which, the science shows, needs to cover at least 30 per cent of the ocean by 2030.

 The second is investing in nature-based solutions like protecting mangroves and seagrass beds.
 Mangroves can sequester four to 10 times as much CO2 as terrestrial forests but we are losing them at an alarming rate and, whenever we do, they release huge amounts of CO2 into the atmosphere contributing to the challenges we are facing.
 In fact, experts estimate that the amount of CO2 released annually from degraded wetlands is equivalent to the annual emissions of the United Kingdom, yet it’s two and a half times cheaper to restore them then building artificial infrastructures, so it makes no sense to not invest in nature‑based solutions.

 The third is ensuring that all human activities outside of protected areas are sustainable and, finally, and most importantly, the critical thing we have to do is tackle the climate emergency.
-We have to stick to the Paris Agreement target of limiting global warming to 1.5 degrees and move as quickly as possible to achieving the net zero emissions target by 2050 at the very latest.
+We have to stick to the Paris Agreement target of limiting global warming to 1.5 degrees and move as quickly as possible to achieving the net-zero emissions target by 2050 at the very latest.

-Currently, only 1 per cent of the world’s high seas are protected and, as you explained, scientists warn, to avoid the worst impacts of climate change, 30 per cent would need to be safeguarded by 2030.
+Currently, only 1 per cent of the world’s high seas are protected and, as you mentioned, scientists warn that in to avoid the worst impacts of climate change, 30 per cent would need to be safeguarded by 2030.
 The first international legally-binding treaty to preserve the high seas is expected to be adopted this year aiming to protect large areas of the world’s ocean from human activities.
 How has this agreement come into being?

 Currently, countries govern up to 200 nautical miles of the water from their coasts but, beyond that, are the high seas and that’s what these negotiations at the UN are focusing on.
 The high seas make up the majority of the ocean but, as you mentioned, only about 1 per cent are currently protected.